oven-sh/bun/README.md

 By default, bun’s runtime code automatically listens to `onimportcss` and will insert the `event.detail` into a `<link rel="stylesheet" href={${event.detail}}>` if there is no existing `link` tag with that stylesheet.
 That’s how bun’s equivalent of `style-loader` works.

 ### Frameworks

+> **Warning**
+> This will soon have breaking changes.
+It was designed when Bun was mostly a dev server and not a JavaScript runtime.

 Frameworks preconfigure bun to enable developers to use bun with their existing tooling.